McGovern95/Course-Work/NMSU-Compilers and Automata Theory/lab9/README.md

 	with the supplied files you can use:
 	./NASMout -o output.asm < test.c

 	The program will output asm code to parameter output.
-Reccomend .asm file so you can test the code.
+Recomend .asm file so you can test the code.